NickMC05/ENGG1340_Group70/README.md

 The curvatures (turns) that are generated in the track were randomized.\
 By introducing randomization to the generation of track curvatures, each round will offer a unique experience with an entirely different course layout, adding to the game's replay value and excitement.

-- Data structures for storing game status
+- Data structures for storing game status\
--- Classes\
+-Classes
 Object-Oriented Programming (Reduce Conflicts of Variables)\
 Store variables and method functions.\
 Improve the readability and maintainability of code.\
--- Vectors\
+-Vectors\
 Store information of the distances and curvatures of each track section\
-Store laptimes of each round of attempts.\
+Store laptimes of each round of attempts.

-- Dynamic memory management
+- Dynamic memory management\
 After finishing every round, the values stored in the classes need to be reset to their default values.\
-To do this, we used the "new" function to allocate new memory for the classes to be used in the next round.\
+To do this, we used the "new" function to allocate new memory for the classes to be used in the next round.

-- File input/output
+- File input/output\
 In order to easily implement the design of the car and the background, we first designed them inside a .txt file using numbers.\
-Then, we extracted the values from the .txt files and converted the numbers to their dedicated colors using "init_pair" from the NCurses library.\ Designing the sprites through this method proved to be far more efficient and effective than manually editing each pixel through code.\
+Then, we extracted the values from the .txt files and converted the numbers to their dedicated colors using "init_pair" from the NCurses library.\ Designing the sprites through this method proved to be far more efficient and effective than manually editing each pixel through code.

-- Multiple Files
+- Multiple Files\
 To enhance code organization, each class is stored in a separate file and later imported into the main file where they are utilized.
 ## Libraries:
 - NCurses ->